About users and roles

 - LDAP.
 Splunk supports authentication with its internal authentication services or your existing LDAP server.
 See "Set up user authentication with LDAP" for more information.

 Users are assigned to roles.
 A role contains a set of capabilities.
-These specify what actions are available to roles.
+Capabilities specify what actions are available to roles.
 For example, capabilities determine whether someone with a particular role is allowed to add inputs or edit saved searches.
-The various capabilities are listed in "About defining roles with capabilities" in the Securing Splunk manual.
+The various capabilities are listed in "About defining roles with capabilities" in the Securing Splunk Enterprise manual.

 - admin -- this role has the most capabilities assigned to it.